Adaptavist/avst-wizard/README.md

 - hiera_config   - custom hiera.yaml file, defaults to hiera.yaml in project root
 - custom_config  - file with required params setup, defaults to config/config.yaml
-- ops            - Prints out required parameters to set for specified product
+- ops            - Prints out required parameters to set for specified product -p, --use_tomcat_port PORT  - Use tomcat port to connect to the application

 ## Default usage and configuration